How to make Yorkshire Pudding wraps and 10 amazing filling ideas

 Tips for a good Yorkshire pudding

 - The oven has to be hot.
 Heat the dish and oil first before putting the batter in.
+The oil should be smoking hot when you pour in the batter

 - Follow a reliable recipe.
 I use Delia’s and increase the ingredients by 50% to fill my best dish (because Delia always underestimates her portions, we tend more towards Nigella’s)